tylerthecoder/TylerCraft/DEVLOG.md

+# 09_13_25

+I need to get the PR out, here are the remaining things to do
+- Ensure the game scripts thing works
+- Get mobile working
+- Battle Test the server
+- Add a single new fun game script: Falling blocks, the world blocks start falling and you have to jump to stay as high as possilbe

+Then deploy this!

 # 08_30_25

 It's been a bit but I'm back.
 I've mostly been working on getting scripts to be serialzied.
 It is hard to get the wasm scripts to live in rust.